background image

 The nearest airport to Cenderawasih Bay is Frans Kaisiepo Airport (BIK) in Biak, Papua.
 To get to Biak, you will typically need to book a domestic flight from one of the major international airports in Indonesia, such as Jakarta, Bali.
 Several airlines offer regular flights to Biak, and the flight duration can vary depending on your departure location

-When To Go Dive at Cenderawasih Bay
+When To Go Diving in Cenderawasih Bay

 The best time to go diving in Cenderawasih Bay is during the dry season, which typically spans from October to April.
 During this period, the weather is generally calm, offering excellent diving conditions with good visibility and minimal rainfall.
 However, diving is possible year-round in Cenderawasih Bay, and each season offers unique experiences.